Drug coverage redetermination

 - Make any request, or give or receive any notice about the appeal proceedings.

-To appoint a representative for your Medicare benefits, both you and the representative you’ve assigned must sign, date and complete an Authorized Representative Form* from Medicare.
+To appoint a representative for your Medicare benefits, both you and the representative you’ve assigned must sign, date and complete an Authorized Representative Form (by clicking on this link, you will be directed to an external website) from Medicare.
 You must send a copy to Samaritan Advantage Health Plan HMO each time you want the appointed representative to head any of your appeal requests within 60 days of the initial denial for the service requested.
 Once the form is received by Samaritan Advantage Health Plan HMO, it is considered current for one year.
 After one year has passed, you must complete a new form if you would like to continue the appointment of that representative.

 Extra help for prescription drug costs